-- Funeral Industry Salary & Hourly Rate ($/hr)
+- Funeral Industry Salary & Hourly Pay ($/hr)

-A funeral service is provided by a local funeral home that begins by obtaining possession of a body once the person has died and cares for the deceased all the way to the cemetery or crematorium.
+A funeral service is provided by a local funeral home and begins by obtaining possession of a body once the person has died.
 Upon the funeral home receiving the body, the service will begin by embalming and preparing for any wake or other ceremony decided by the family.
-The funeral service will provide the coffin, help the family write the obituary, and transport the body to the cemetery for burial.
-The funeral service is commonly paid with a deposit at the start with the balance being paid after the burial or cremation.
+Moreover, the funeral home will provide the coffin, help the family write the obituary, prepare paperwork and permits, and will tend to the deceased until they are transported to the cemetery or crematorium for burial.
+The funeral service is commonly paid with a deposit at the start with the balance due after the burial or cremation.